About Marriott Hotels

 The Marriott brand started in 1957 with a single hotel.
 Now, there are more than 500 Marriott Hotels & Resorts worldwide, and Marriott International includes 19 brands in over 4,400 locations.

-- Travel Brilliantly: Marriott Hotels & Resorts has a website dedicated to collecting customer suggestions called Travel Brilliantly.
+Travel Brilliantly: Marriott Hotels & Resorts has a website dedicated to collecting customer suggestions called Travel Brilliantly.
 Visitors to the website can make suggestions or vote for other people’s suggestions.
 Each year, some of these ideas are selected as winners and implemented in the chain.

-- Environmental responsibility: Marriott International’s website clearly lists goals and deadlines for reducing the company’s impact on the environment.
+Environmental responsibility: Marriott International’s website clearly lists goals and deadlines for reducing the company’s impact on the environment.
 These goals include reducing water and energy consumptions by 20 percent by the year 2020 and ensuring their entire supply chain is green.
 The have dozens of LEED certified properties as well as properties with electric vehicle charging stations.

-- Member benefits: Members of Marriott’s free rewards program not only acquire points to book free stays but also get free Wi-Fi at the hotels, a dedicated customer service line and exclusive special discounts.
+Member benefits: Members of Marriott’s free rewards program not only acquire points to book free stays but also get free Wi-Fi at the hotels, a dedicated customer service line and exclusive special discounts.

-- Meetings and events: The meeting and event spaces at Marriott Hotels & Resorts have been redesigned to focus on collaboration with open designs and natural lighting.
+Meetings and events: The meeting and event spaces at Marriott Hotels & Resorts have been redesigned to focus on collaboration with open designs and natural lighting.
 They also have a staff of Meeting Experts who work with event planners to make their job easier and improve attendees’ experience.

-- Guestrooms: Marriott Hotels & Resorts’ guestrooms have a modern design with flexible spaces you can use to work or relax.
+Guestrooms: Marriott Hotels & Resorts’ guestrooms have a modern design with flexible spaces you can use to work or relax.
 At select locations, travelers who have a subscription to a streaming service, like Netflix or Hulu Plus, can stream content on the in-room television.

-Marriott Hotels Company Profile
+Marriott Hotels Company Information